 As far as the flavors, there’s a range of the lime and ginger that you can use; vary it according to your taste.
 Add a little, give it a test and add a little more until you find your perfect amounts.
 You might want to vary that intensity, too, depending on what you’re serving your fruit salad with.
 If you’re going with stronger flavors, like jerk chicken, for instance, going strong on the citrus zest and ginger works beautifully.
 If you’re having a turkey sandwich, maybe lighten the flavors up a bit.

 There’s no hard and fast rule about the fruits in the salad.
 I used what I had.
 Add in apples, bananas, or other berries if you’d like.
 Go tropical with a little mango or papaya.
+Melons always work well and it’s a great way to use any melon that’s been cut and not yet finished.
 Honestly, it’s hard to go wrong.
-Poppy seeds are lovely in the salad; I didn’t happen to use any this time.
-Or you can add another seed – whatever strikes your fancy.
+Poppy seeds are lovely in the salad; I didn’t happen to use any this time but they give a little variation in the color and texture and always make your fruit salad look just a little fancy.